The Dukes of Stratosphear: Later years and related projects

-After Psonic Psunspot, the group told interviewers that the Dukes were killed in a "horrible sherbet accident".
-Gregory felt "I could carry on making Dukes albums for the rest of my career, but there's only so many laughs you can get out of one joke!"
-Partridge also did not feel that the Dukes could be taken any further.
-"We [only] did the [Dukes] as a joke and as a thank you to all of the bands that made our school days colorful."
-In 1991, he produced two tracks, "It's Snowing Angels" and "Then She Appeared", intended to be released as a hoax flexidisc attached to the cover of Strange Things Are Happening magazine.
-The magazine folded before the single could be pressed.
-"Then She Appeared" would be reworked for XTC's Nonsuch (1992), while "It's Snowing Angels" was released in 1994 via John Flansburgh's Hello Recording Club.
-Both tracks were included on Partridge's 2002 compilation Fuzzy Warbles Volume 2.
+After Psonic Psunspot, XTC told interviewers that the Dukes had perished in a "horrible sherbet accident".
+Gregory felt that "I could carry on making Dukes albums for the rest of my career, but there's only so many laughs you can get out of one joke!"
+Partridge also did not feel that the Dukes could be taken any further: "We [only] did the [Dukes] as a joke and as a thank you to all of the bands that made our school days colorful."
+In 1991, he produced two more Dukes tracks, "It's Snowing Angels" and "Then She Appeared"; these were intended to be released as a hoax flexidisc attached to the cover of Strange Things Are Happening magazine, but the magazine folded before the single could be pressed.
+"Then She Appeared" would be reworked for XTC's 1992 album Nonsuch, while "It's Snowing Angels" was released in 1994 via Hello Recording Club, a record club label run by John Flansburgh of They Might Be Giants.
+Both tracks were included on Partridge's 2002 solo compilation Fuzzy Warbles Volume 2.

-Several sequels were proposed but ultimately abandoned, including the mock rock opera The Great Royal Jelly Scandal, an animated feature film of 25 O'Clock, a prequel album featuring the Dukes in their early Merseybeat phase, and a glitter rock parody as "The Stratosphear Gang" (the last of which Partridge suggested might have comprised songs originally written for the Helium Kidz).
-In 1993, Partridge conceived a spiritual successor to the Dukes in the form of a "bubblegum" album.
-The LP would have disguised itself as a retrospective compilation featuring 12 different groups from the early 1970s.
-"And all of the lyrics were heavily sexual.
+Several future Dukes releases were proposed but ultimately abandoned, including the mock-rock opera The Great Royal Jelly Scandal, an animated feature film of 25 O'Clock, a prequel album featuring the Dukes in their early Merseybeat phase, and a glam rock parody as "The Stratosphear Gang" (the last of which Partridge suggested might have comprised songs originally written for the Helium Kidz).
+In 1993, Partridge conceived a spiritual successor to the Dukes in the form of a "bubblegum" album which would have disguised itself as a retrospective compilation featuring 12 different groups from the early 1970s: "And all of the lyrics were heavily sexual.
 There was a song called 'Lolly (Suck It and See),' and there was another one called 'Visit to the Doctor,' which was vaguely molesting."
-He recalled playing some demos for Virgin, whose "jaws just hung open like that scene in [the 1967 film] The Producers when people see Springtime for Hitler the first time.
+He recalled playing some demos for Virgin staff, whose "jaws just hung open like that scene in The Producers when people see Springtime for Hitler the first time.
 There was a horrible silence for what seemed like an hour.
 And the project didn't get done".
-Several of its tracks were reworked and released on various XTC albums and compilations.
-"Standing in for Joe" from Wasp Star (Apple Venus Volume 2) was one such instance.
+Several of its tracks were reworked and released by XTC; "Standing in for Joe" from the band's final album Wasp Star (Apple Venus Volume 2) was one such instance.